 What is a Document Set?

-These documents may be produced simultaneously or in phases by one or more people, and they might involve documents of different file formats (for example, Word documents, PowerPoint presentations, Visio diagrams, Excel files, etc.).
+These documents might be created at the same time, or in phases.
+The documents might be produced or reviewed by one person or by many people.
+All the documents might be the same format (such as Word documents).
+Alternatively, they might involve different file formats (for example, Word documents, OneNote notebooks, PowerPoint presentations, Visio diagrams, excel workbooks, etc.).

-When a Document Set content type is added to a library, users can create new instances of the Document Set by clicking New Document on the ribbon within a library.
+When a Document Set content type is added to a library, users can create new instances of the Document Set in the same way that they create a single document.

 Top of Page

-The Document Set content type includes several capabilities that make it easier to create and manage multi-document work products successfully.
-When you are configuring a Document Set content type, you can do the following:
+The Document Set content type has several specific features that make it easier to create and manage multi-document work products successfully.
+When you configure a Document Set content type, you can do any of the following:

-- Specify the content types that are allowable within the document set (for example, document files, images, audio, or video).
+- Specify allowed content types that can be used within the document set (for example, document files, images, audio, or video).

-- Configure the workflows that you want to make available for the Document Set.
-You can use the standard Review or Approval workflows with Document Sets.
-Additionally, your organization can develop custom workflows for Document Sets using the four Document Set workflow actions available in Microsoft SharePoint Designer 2010.
+- Assign workflows that you want to use for the Document Set.
+You can use the standard Review or Approval workflows with Document Sets, and the whole Document Set proceeds through the workflow steps as if it were a single file.
+Additionally, your organization can develop custom workflows for Document Sets.

-After a Document Set content type has been configured and added to a library, site users who are creating or managing documents in a Document Set can use both familiar document management features as well as special features like the Manage tab of the Document Set ribbon when working on documents in a Document Set.
+After you add a Document Set content type to a library, site users can use familiar document management features and special Document Set features.

-Document Set authors can perform the following tasks:
+Document Set authors can do any of the following tasks:

 - Create new multi-document work products quickly and easily by using the New Document command in a document library.